d3slect/Cloud-Application-Development/slides/slides.md

 title: Conclusion & Discussion
 content_class: smaller

+This course was a mere "door opening", rather than a fully-fledged lecture.
+Please help us make it better!

 - Did you find the course useful?
 - What was (not) interesting?
 - What would (wouldn't) you like to know more about?
 - What did you learn during lectures/homeworks?
-- Would you use GAE 	in the future?
+- Would you consider using GAE in the future?

-For shy people: <keznikl@d3s.mff.cuni.cz>
+For offline discussion: <keznikl@d3s.mff.cuni.cz>